OpenPPL/ppq/README.md

 For Windows User:

-  (1).
-Download ninja.exe from [https://github.com/ninja-build/ninja/releases](https://github.com/ninja-build/ninja/releases), add it to Windows PATH.
+  (1) Download ninja.exe from [https://github.com/ninja-build/ninja/releases](https://github.com/ninja-build/ninja/releases), add it to Windows PATH.

-  (2).
-Download&Install Visual Studio 2019 from [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com/zh-hans/).
+  (2) Install Visual Studio 2019 from [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com/zh-hans/).

-  (3).
-Add your c++ compiler to Windows PATH Environment, if you are using Visual Studio, it should be something like "C:\Program Files\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.16.27023\bin\Hostx86\x86"
+  (3) Add your C++ compiler to Windows PATH Environment, if you are using Visual Studio, it should be like "C:\Program Files\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.16.27023\bin\Hostx86\x86"

-  (4).
-Update pytorch to 1.10+.
+  (4) Update PyTorch version to 1.10+.

 3. Install PPQ